oracle-livelabs/apex/online-bookstore-app/12-onboarding/12-onboarding.md

 ## Task 2: Creating  Reset Password

 In this task, you will create a Reset Password page that allows users to securely update their password.
 The process includes validation checks, password confirmation, and redirection to the login page upon successful update.

+>*Note: The previous reset password page created in Lab 10 Task 4 is a modal dialog page, where you reset the password from your application screen.
+This reset password page is to reset your password from the forgot password email link.*

 1. On page designer toolbar, Navigate to **(+ v)** and click **Page**.
     ![close dialog](images/12-2-blank-page-email.png " ")